Skip Navigation

 4. After you recover from the anesthesia, you typically return home the same day.

-PBSC Donation
+PBSC donation

 The preparation for and the donation of PBSC are non-surgical procedures:

-To learn more about PBSC donation, see PBSC Donation FAQs External Web Site Policy
+To learn more about PBSC donation, see PBSC Donation FAQs

-Your Safety is Important
+Your safety is important

 The NMDP wants to ensure your safety before and after you donate your cells.
-Your Be The Match donor center coordinator will follow up with you until you are able to return to your normal activities.
+Your Be The Match Registry* donor center coordinator will follow up with you until you are able to return to your normal activities.